scumquat/scumquat/README.md

 ## Hi there 👋

+My name is Sam Lewis, and I'm a current student at Virginia Commonwealth University studying biomedical engineering with a focus on instrumentation and imaging.

 <!--
 **scumquat/scumquat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.